himynameisjonas/spotbot/README.md

 # Spotbot
-A Spotify player with a HTTP API and Firebase integration
+A Spotify player with a HTTP API and Firebase integration.
+Great together with [spotbot-client](https://github.com/himynameisjonas/spotbot-client).

 ## Features
 * Start/Stop audio